info-beamer/package-video-trigger/README.md

   you might want to statically configure your network.
 See the [documentation](https://info-beamer.com/doc/device-configuration#staticnetworkconfiguration) for that.
-- Import this package (click the orange button above)
+- Import this package (click the button above)
 - Create a setup based on this package and configure the video you want to play.
 - Assign the setup to your device
 - Find out the IP address of your device.
 You can see the